matm/jQuery-File-Upload-Wiki/Options.md

 * Arguments:
     1. files: Array of all [File](https://developer.mozilla.org/en/DOM/File) objects.
 For legacy browsers, only the file name is populated.
     2. index: The index of the current [File](https://developer.mozilla.org/en/DOM/File) object.
+    3. handler: A reference to the uploadHandler, gives access to all handler methods and upload settings.
 * Example:
 ```js
 function (files, index) {